 For each defined benefit plan, the Group determines the present value of its defined benefit obligations and the related current service cost and past service cost using the projected unit credit method.
 The discount rate applied is determined by reference to market yields on high-quality corporate bonds at the year-end.
-The net defined benefit liability (asset) is determined by deducting the fair value of any plan assets from the present value of the defined benefit obligations.
+The net defined benefit liability (asset) is determined by deducting the fair value of any plan assets (adjusted for the limit on defined benefit assets and minimum funding requirements, if necessary) from the present value of the defined benefit obligations.
 Remeasurements of the net defined benefit asset or liability are recognized collectively in other comprehensive income and reclassified to retained earnings for the period during which they were incurred.